hapijs/cookie/README.md

 The `'cookie`' scheme takes the following options:

+- `cookie` - an object with the following:
-- `cookie` - the cookie name.
+  - `name` - the cookie name.
 Defaults to `'sid'`.
   - `password` - used for Iron cookie encoding.
 Should be at least 32 characters long.
   - `ttl` - sets the cookie expires time in milliseconds.
 Defaults to single browser session (ends when browser closes).
 Required when `keepAlive` is `true`.
   - `domain` - sets the cookie Domain value.
 Defaults to none.
   - `path` - sets the cookie path value.
-Defaults to `/`.
+Defaults to none.
   - `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
 Defaults to `false`.
-- `keepAlive` - if `true`, automatically sets the session cookie after validation to extend the current session for a new `ttl` duration.
-Defaults to `false`.
   - `isSameSite` - if `false` omitted.
 Other options `Strict` or `Lax`.
 Defaults to `Strict`.
   - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
 Defaults to `true`.
   - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
 Defaults to `true`.
+- `keepAlive` - if `true`, automatically sets the session cookie after validation to extend the current session for a new `ttl` duration.
+Defaults to `false`.
 - `redirectTo` - optional login URI or function `function(request)` that returns a URI to redirect unauthenticated requests to.
 Note that it will only trigger when the authentication mode is `'required'`.
 To enable or disable redirections for a specific route, set the route `plugins` config (`{ options: { plugins: { 'hapi-auth-cookie': { redirectTo: false } } } }`).